Are you thinking about transferring money from savings to checking? If so, this post is for you.

-There’s nothing fun about opening your checking account, and realizing you don’t have enough money in it to cover your expenses.
+Let’s be honest, there’s nothing fun about logging into your checking account, and realizing you don’t have enough money in it to cover your expenses.
 And when you find yourself in this situation for the first time, your first question will likely be, can I transfer money from savings to checking?

-Yes, you can transfer money from a savings account to a checking account.
-Though, as per Regulation D set forth by the Federal Reserve, you may only make six ‘convenient’ transfers per month.
+Yes, you can transfer money from savings to checking.
+However, according to Regulation D, you may only make six ‘convenient’ transfers per month.
 This includes any transfers that are pre-authorized, automatic, or initiated by telephone, computer or fax.

 So, now you know it is possible to make transfers from savings to checking, but how do you do it?
 Is it a good idea?
 And, what are a few legitimate reasons to transfer money from savings to checking?
 These are all great questions, because when you start down this path, it can be a bit of a slippery slope.
 And that is the original reason I decided to write this post.